SussexUCU/sussexucu.github.io/README.md

 # Open Governance at Sussex Universiy
 <i>Sussex UCU doing github for governance</i>

 <b>Welcome</b>.
 This is the starting place to make clear and accessible our ongoing work to make governance at the University of Sussex more open for the community.
-This is supporting our work alongside Unison and Unite across a range of campus working groups.

-Published Council papers are availble to all staff and students to read via login through <a href="https://direct.sussex.ac.uk/page.php?realm=searches&page=committees">Sussex Direct</a>.
-There are thousands of papers but no search facility. <b>Until now!</b>
+Published Council papers are availble to all staff and students via login through <a href="https://direct.sussex.ac.uk/page.php?realm=searches&page=committees">Sussex Direct</a>.
+There are thousands of papers but no search facility.

+<b>Until now!</b>

-So far we can search ~2400 Council papers, including Strategic Performance and Resource, Audit & Risk, Audit (disbanded 2017) and Finance (disbanded 2017).
+So far we can search ~2400 Council papers, including Strategic Performance and Resource, Audit & Risk, and Finance.
 We can search all file types (rtf, doc, docx, ppt, pptx etc) including (amazingly) scanned pdfs.

 <b>How do I do a word search?</b>
 At the moment the word search is done on our computers.
 But whether you are a member of campus unions or not, contact <a href= "https://ucusussex.wixsite.com/ucusussex">Sussex UCU</a> with a reason for your word search we'll consider running it.

 <b>Where can I see search results?</b>